CodeYourFuture/syllabus/docs/fundamentals/coordinator.md

 ## Graduation

 Graduation will happen the week after, as trainees have work to complete after the last session in order to graduate.
+You will track this work on the Fundamentals Tracker.
+There is a template in our Drive.

 Everyone who meets the graduation criteria may be invited to the Software Development Course.
 You are not obliged to invite everyone.